 Recently, counts of non-pup Steller sea lions at trend sites for the western U.S. stock increased 5.5% from 2000 to 2002, and at a similar rate between 2002 and 2004 (Table 1, Fig. 2).
 These were the first region-wide increases for the western stock since standardized surveys began in the 1970s.
-However, the 2004 count was still 7.4% below the 1996 count and 32.6% below the 1990 count.
-The long-term, average decline for 1991-04 is 3.1% per year (NMML unpublished data).
-Aerial surveys for non-pup Steller sea lions were conducted in 2006 and 2007, but were incomplete due to a court-ordered cessation of research that caued a delay to the start of the survey in 2006, and loss of survey days due to bad weather and aircraft maintenance requirements in both years.
-Thus, there is limited information collected since 2004 to update non-pup abundance trends for the entire western stock of Steller sea lions in Alaska.
-Although counts at some trend sites are missing for both 2006 and 2007, available data indicate that the size of the adult and juvenile portion of the western Steller sea lion population throughout much of its range (Cape St. Elias to Tanaga Island, 145°-178° W) in Alaska has remained largely unchanged between 2004 (N=23,107) and 2007 (N=23,118) (Fritz et al. 2007).
-This conclusion was also reached following the incomplete survey of 2006 (Fritz et al. 2006).
-However, there are significant regional differences in recent trends: increases between 2004 and 2007 in the eastern Aleutians and western/central Gulf of Alaska have largely been offset by decreases in parts of the central Aleutians and eastern Gulf of Alaska.
-The relative stability in the Cape St. Elias-Tanaga Island area coupled with the declining trends observed through 2006 west of Amchitka Pass suggest that the overall trend for the western stock in Alaska (through 2007) is either stable or declining slightly.
+Aerial surveys for non-pup Steller sea lions were conducted in 2006 and 2007, but were incomplete due to a court-ordered cessation of research that caused a delay to the start of the survey in 2006, and loss of survey days due to bad weather and aircraft maintenance requirements in both years.
+Although some trend sites were unsurveyed in both 2006 and 2007, available data indicated that the size of the adult and juvenile portion of the western Steller sea lion population throughout much of its range (Cape St. Elias to Tanaga Island, 145°-178° W) in Alaska remained largely unchanged between 2004 (N=23,107) and 2007 (N=23,118) (Fritz et al. 2008a).
+Results of the aerial survey conducted in 2008 (Fritz et al. 2008b) confirmed that the recent (2004-2008) overall trend in the western population of adult and juvenile Steller sea lions in Alaska is stable or possibly declining slightly.
+There continues to be considerable regional variability in recent (2004-2008) trends (percentages listed below are % change between years):